 The access_token variable is used for the subsequent calls:

-The similar approach can be used for the storefront pages accessible only for the authenticated users.
-You need to
+A similar approach can be used for storefront pages accessible only to authenticated users.
+You need to:

-- create a call to the login form, extract CSRF token (HTTP Request + Header Manager + Regular Expression Extractor)
+- create a call to the login form and extract the CSRF token (HTTP Request + Header Manager + Regular Expression Extractor)

-For checking Add To Cart for an anonymous user you need only CSRF extraction phase and populate the CSRF parameter of the add to cart form with the extracted value.
+For checking Add To Cart for an anonymous user, you need only the CSRF extraction phase and to populate the CSRF parameter of the add-to-cart form with the extracted value.

 For API testing, you may find it useful to have multiple thread groups.
-The first one is responsible for a setup, authentication and creating a user shopping cart.
-The last one is responsible for retriving the results.
-In between, you can use a loop where hundreds of products are placed in the cart with the specified rate.
+The first one is responsible for setup, authentication, and creating a user shopping cart.
+The last one is responsible for retrieving the results.
+In between, you can use a loop where hundreds of products are placed in the cart at the specified rate.

-The variables are designed to be local within a thread group.
-To pass them between different thread groups (such as setup and add-to-cart), you can use BeanShell Assertion to save the variable as a global property.
+Variables are designed to be local within a thread group.
+To pass them between different thread groups, such as setup and add-to-cart, you can use BeanShell Assertion to save the variable as a global property.

-The sample scenario for testing the shopping cart functionality may look as follows:
+The sample scenario for testing shopping cart functionality may look as follows:

-If you need to inject a random ID to bypass caching, you can use a __UUID or __RandomString function.
+If you need to inject a random ID to bypass caching, you can use the __UUID or __RandomString function.

-To use JMeter for testing of storefront pages, you need to keep a session up during requests.
-To implement that, you need to include HTTP Cookie Manager config element.
-If you need to simulate user login, you need to include HTTP Request pointing at the spring security URL /j_spring_security_check).
-For the API testing, you need to extract a token to use it in the subsequent queries.
+To use JMeter for testing storefront pages, you need to keep a session alive during requests.
+To implement that, you need to include the HTTP Cookie Manager config element.
+If you need to simulate user login, you need to include an HTTP Request pointing at the Spring Security URL /j_spring_security_check.
+For API testing, you need to extract a token to use it in subsequent queries.

 For the SAP Commerce Cloud Storefront Accelerator, the plans are provided by SAP:

-However, JMeter is far not as fast as Tsung and far not as flexible as Python.
+However, JMeter is not nearly as fast as Tsung and not nearly as flexible as Python.
 I am going to share the details about these two very soon.

 Stay tuned!